All UGS 302 courses carry the Writing Flag, and must meet the requirements for the flag.

 - All writers, including your students, benefit from reading and commenting on one another’s work.

 The information linked above will help you integrate writing productively into your Signature Course.
-Additional information is available on the Writing Instructor Wiki (please email George Schorn if you are unable to log in to the Wiki).
+Additional information is available on the Writing Flag Instructor Resources Canvas page (please email George Schorn if you are unable to log in to the Canvas page).